 Broadcast through KHQ, KOMO, KGW, KGO, KPO, KFI, KSL and KOA.
+9:30 to 10 p.m.-Plantation Echoes

-9:30 to 10 p.m.-Plantation Echoes Instrumental and vocal music will be offered for the diversion of the radio audience as the Judge calls upon his guests for contributions to the evening's entertainment.
-Among those who will respond will be Ethel Wakefield, Clarence Hayes, Johnny O'Brien, the Southern Harmony Four, Bobbe Deane and Georgia Simmons.
-Sylvano Dale will offer a novelty tap dance. tap dance.
+30 to 10 p.m.-Plantation Ecnoes Instrumental and vocal music will be offered for the diversion of the radio audience as the Judge calls upon his guests for contributions to the evening's entertainment.
+Among those who will respond will be Ethel Wakefield, Clarence Hayes, Johnny O'Brien, the South-ern Harmony Four, Bobbe Deane and Georgia Simmons.
+Sylvano Dale will offer a novelty tan dence tap dance.